 A Message from Michael Huerta, FAA Administrator

 Are you prepared for the weather this flying season?
-Summer flying often means thunderstorms.
+As we head into fall, focus on your pre-flight plan for changing weather conditions.
 Be prepared and remember your personal checklist.

 What's on your 2014 checklist?